List of Days of Our Lives characters introduced in the 1980s: Shane Donovan

 Shane Donovan is an agent of the ISA and husband to Kimberly Brady Donovan.
 Donovan and Brady were a supercouple.

 In 1984, Shane came to Salem to keep an eye on Stefano DiMera's illegal dealings.
-He posed as Larry Welche's butler, and eventually learned of Stefano's acquisitions of two of three rare prisms designed by Larry's father.
+He posed as Larry Welch's butler, and eventually learned of Stefano's acquisitions of two of three rare prisms designed by Larry's father.
 Shane teamed up with Bo, and the two intended on taking Stefano down.
 Later that year Shane learned that Stefano was about to acquire the third and final prism through a Russian ice skating troupe that came to town.
 Hope and Bo got the prism from the troupe, but after a long chase with Stefano's men the prism ended up embedded in the ice rink.

 Shane returns to Salem briefly in the winter of 2002 when Hope was kidnapped by Larry Welch.
-Shane later returns in 2010 and was revealed to have been held prisoner in a South American prison while on assignment with the ISA.
+Shane later returns in 2010 and was revealed to have been held prisoner in a South American prison while on assignment with the ISA (International Security Alliance).
 Shane escaped with the help of Rafe and both returned to Salem in time for Alice Horton's funeral.
 Shane reconnected with Kimberly, who was in town for Alice's memorial service, and admitted that he wanted his future with her and the family and not with the ISA.
 Shane and Kimberly reunited and moved to LA to be together as a family.